Aiven-Open/klaw-docs/docs/docs/quickstart.md

 --name klaw-schema-registry bitnami/schema-registry:latest
 ```

-This script basically creates Klaw, Kafka and schema registry processes, and also configures Kafka and schema
+This script basically creates Klaw, Kafka and schema registry docker processes, and also configures Kafka and schema
 registry servers in Klaw.

 ## 2. Login to Klaw